alshdjv/NetflixCloneUIKit/README.md

 1) Get Started.
 Setup environment.
 Delete storyboard.
 Create the MainTaBBarViewController with 4 UINavigationController.
 2) UITableView & UICollectionView
 3) UITableHeaderView.
 SnapKit packages were installed and used instead of NSLayoutConstraints
+4) UINavigationBar for HeaderView & Section titles for each tableView sections were set up.